Storing values with the useRef hook

 The key difference between useState and useRef is that:

-• If you update the state, your component will re-render
+• If you update the the state value in in useState, your component will re-render

-• If you update the value stored in your ref, nothing will happen
+• If you update the value stored in useRef, nothing will happen

 If you don’t need the component to re-render (or you don’t want the component to re-render), useRef may be a good candidate.